Last Updated on

 Vegans do not usually get enough vitamin D in their diet.
 However, most vegetarians and omnivores will not get enough vitamin D in their diet either.

 This is because our bodies produce vitamin D most effectively when exposed to sunlight.
-For people on a plant-based diet who want to increase their vitamin D intake, there are vegan vitamin D supplements available on the market which can help you with your daily nutrition.
+For people on a plant-based diet who want to increase their vitamin D intake, there are vegan vitamin D supplements available on the market that can help you with your daily nutrition.

 How much vitamin d should a vegan take?